Beckudrup/CodeJam_-202-/README.md

-# Moo gaming MED 2 GROUP 202
+# CODE JAM MED 2 GROUP 202
- CodeJam p2 moo

 ### Participating students and their suggestions/improvements (or additions) for june exam: